 This system was designed by me, a retired NRCS conservationist, wildlife enthusiast and avid hunter by taking parts of several different systems and combining them for something that works.
 The Wildlife Watering Systems guzzler is the simple, efficient, effective, affordable solution for a consistent supply of naturally maintained drinking water for wildlife!

 Wildlife needs the same things that we need to live – food, water, and cover.
 Just like humans, they cannot survive without water.
 Birds get most of their water from insects during the growing season and from green plants that they eat throughout the year.
 They will all go to standing water throughout the year.
 During droughts, there is very little green plant material around and insects are scarce.
 They need the water that we can help you supply.
-A good friend of mine, Gary Homerstad, a retired Texas Parks and Wildlife Department wildlife biologist, made the statement, "Quail do not need standing water to survive - but they do need it to thrive."
+A good friend of mine, Gary Homerstad, a retired Texas Parks and Wildlife Department wildlife biologist, made the statement, "Quail do not need standing water to survive - but they do need it to thrive

 Bat Guzzler sold to Pima County, AZ.